 As a young church, however, our resources are limited.
 While a few seed donors have stepped forward to help us complete Phase One of the restoration, we will not be able to finish our work without the help of others.
 Details of the work and funds required are as follows:

 Total Cost: $1.47 million dollars - as of 07/26/2017 $283,000 raised, 19% of total budget

 Our plan is to complete the first floor and stabilize the roof of the educational building by year-end 2017.
 This will give us the room we need to meet as a church in the facility; temporarily, we will use the large gathering space with a stage (see picture below) for worship services.
 The full restoration of the property will proceed, beginning with the educational building, then the church, as funds become available.

-- Demolition of existing damaged, obsolete or unserviceable first floor facilities - Underway
+- Demolition of existing damaged, obsolete or unserviceable first floor facilities - Complete

-- Stabilizing and Replacing Leaking Roof (Educational Building) - Underway
+- Stabilizing and Replacing Leaking Roof (Educational Building) - Complete

 - Restoration of First Floor of Educational Building for Use (Flooring, Plumbing, Plaster Repair, Electrical, Plumbing, HVAC) - Late 2017